-2.8.2 Social Measures
+2.9.1.2 Social Measures

-In 2020, the Government also introduced a set of social measures to compensate people that were affected by the restrictions imposed during the battle against COVID-19.
+In 2021, the Government re-introduced temporarily the Parental Benefit, which is one of the social measures introduced in 2020.
+The measures include Additional Unemployment Benefit, Medical Benefit and Disability Benefit.
+The aim of these measure was to compensate people that were affected by the restrictions imposed during the battle against COVID-19.
 The individuals that were targeted are people who lost their employment or could not continue working (physically or remotely) because they had to care for their children or were deemed as vulnerable.
-These measures included: